abhinav7693ngh/Domes.js/README.md

 ### Weighted Directed Graph

-You can make Unweighted Undirected Graph object in following ways.
+You can make Weighted Directed Graph object using new keyword as shown below.

 ```javascript
     const my_WDGraph = new domes.WDGraph(1);